Introduction to HTQs

 Entry requirements for HTQs

-To start a HTQ, you’ll need to be 18 or over and live in England.
-You can apply for a HTQ while you’re still at school.
+To start an HTQ, you’ll need to be 18 or over and live in England.
+You can apply for an HTQ no matter what stage of education or employment you're in.
+This includes while you're still at school.

 You’ll earn either a level 4 or 5 qualification depending on the course you take.
 The qualification you'll get will have been approved by employers as giving you the knowledge and skills you need to work in that area.